-In today’s day and age, the internet has paved the way for people like you to work from anywhere in the world, including right in your living room.
+In today’s day and age, the internet has paved the way for people like you to work from anywhere in the world, including right in your living room or home office.

 Finding remote work has never been easier, but for some people, the hard part is understanding where they fit in and figuring out which jobs they’re qualified to do.